OUTLINE OF 18TH CENTURY ASTRONOMY

 1740 - Short starts selling first commercial reflectors

-1740 - Stukely discovers Stonehenge solstice alignment
+1740 - Stukely discovers solstice alignment at Stonehenge

 1740 - Bouguer discovers gravity variation around world